Skip to main content

 Inference for RL rollouts

-Session affinity headers, behavior during weight swap, and MoE Router Replay (R3).
+Session affinity headers, policy version in streams, weight-swap behavior, and MoE Router Replay (R3).

 Fireworks-hosted trainer

-The alternative path where Fireworks runs the trainer via Tinker-compatible SDK.
+The alternative path where Fireworks runs the trainer through the Training API.